mdda/pycon.sg-2015_deep-learning/README.md

 *.ipynb    filter=dropoutput_ipynb
 ```

+There are two different approaches to doing the cleansing in the ``REPO/bin`` directory :

+* ``ipynb_output_filter.py`` : which is probably more comprehensive, since it uses iPython itself
+  to parse and output the notebooks - but care must be taken to ensure that it is run within the current ``env``

+* ``ipynb_optional_output_filter.py`` : This is my current chosen approach, which only uses
+  ``import json`` to parse the notebook files (and so can be executed as a plain script).
+It
+  also includes the ``git:suppress_outputs=false`` option that might be useful...

-To include this feature in a notebook, simply add to its
+To include disable the output-cleansing feature in a notebook in the latter case,
-metadata (Edit-Metadata) as a first-level entry:
+simply add to its metadata (Edit-Metadata) as a first-level entry (``true`` is the default):

 ```
-  "git" : { "suppress_outputs" : true },
+  "git" : { "suppress_outputs" : false },
 ```

 ### Notes : Building the Presentation